On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Isoperimetric ratio in the sense of Hamilton

 \section{Isoperimetric ratio in the sense of Hamilton}

 In the present section we consider only complete manifolds of finite volume.
-We introduce some terminology, which can be found in \cite{chow}, but also some new functionals for the purposes of our main results.
+We introduce some terminology, which can be found in \cite{chow}, but also some new functionals for the proofs of our main results.

-\begin{defn} Let $M$ be complete Riemannian manifold with $\mathrm{vol}(M) < \infty$.
+\begin{defn} Let $M$ be a complete Riemannian manifold with $\mathrm{vol}(M) < \infty$.
 If $N \subseteq M$ is a smooth embedded closed hypersurface which separates $M$, we define the isoperimetric ratio

 and